flexplate/TinyUtils/README.md

 #### Usage
 `Bitness [path to assembly]` will output the machine type.

+### ColourAtCursor
+Get the colour of the pixel under the cursor.

+### FirstBits
+View the first kilobyte of a file in hexadecimal and your chosen encoding.
+Useful for checking out file headers and such.

+### MachineKeyGenerator
+Windows Forms application to generate cryptographically secure machine keys for ASP.Net web apps that require them, such as those hosted in web farms.

+### Measure
+Windows Forms application that lets you measure distances on screen.

 ### MouseSpeed
 Get and/or set Windows' mouse speed from the command line.